-Since the Meiji Restoration of 1868, when Japan was returned to imperial rule and the Shogunate were abolished, Japan has had some strict pornography laws.
+Since the Meiji Restoration of 1868, when Japan was returned to imperial rule and the Shogunate were abolished, Japan has had strict pornography censorship laws.
 In 1987, clever hentai artist Toshio Maeda figured one way around these laws would be to depict women having sex not with penises, but with tentacles.
 This was first implemented in the anime adaptation of his manga, Urotsukidoji.

 Japan has three notable film award organizations.
 The biggest of these, the Japan Academy Prize, awarded Picture of The Year to Hayao Miyazaki’s Princess Mononoke in 1997.
 Before that, the closet anime got to a J.A.P. award was 1990, when Childhood Days, a live-action adaptation of a manga, won the same award.
-In 2007 the J.A.P. established the Animation of the Year award, and presented it to Mamoru Hosoda’s The Girl Who Leapt Through Time.
+In 2007 the J.A.P. established an Animation of the Year category, and presented it to Mamoru Hosoda’s The Girl Who Leapt Through Time.
 While these are the biggest awards in Japan, they are far from the first.

 Miyazaki’s My Neighbour Totoro won the Mainichi Film Award for Best Film in 1988, and the Kinema Junpo Award for Best Film of the Year in 1989.
-The Mainichi Film Awards established their Best Animation Film award in 1989, possibly prompted by Totoro, and award it to Miyazaki’s very next work, Kiki’s Delivery Service.
+The Mainichi Film Awards established their Best Animation Film category in 1989, possibly prompted by Totoro, and award it to Miyazaki’s very next work, Kiki’s Delivery Service.

 The Shogakukan Manga Award has been given out since 1956, when it was won by Noboru Baba for his children’s manga Buutan.

 It seems the further back you go looking for these awards, the more obscure and less “acclaimed” they become.
-Particularly in the realm of a niche, often misunderstood form of media like anime, achieving critical acclamation seems to be more about mainstream recognition, than reputation within the fandom.
+Particularly in the realm of a niche, often misunderstood form of media like anime, achieving critical acclaim seems to be more about mainstream recognition, than reputation within the fandom.
 So while Shogakukan’s award to Buutan is the oldest I can find, my own leaning is to call Totoro the first acclaimed anime.

 Internationally, anime has had more trouble.
 The first major American award an anime received was the Academy Award for Best Animated Feature, given to Miyazaki’s Spirited Away in 2001.
 In 2002 the Berlin International Film Festival one-upped that by giving the film the Golden Bear, their film of the year trophy.

 As impressive an achievement as that is, it comes fairly late, especially when we think of the big anime feature films that really took off internationally; Ghost in the Shell and Akira.
-Akira did receive the Silver Scream Award at the 1992 Amsterdam Fantastic Film Festival, marking the first time an anime received any major award overseas.
+Akira did receive the Silver Screen Award at the 1992 Amsterdam Fantastic Film Festival, marking the first time an anime received any major award overseas.